Join CAP as it changes thousands of children’s lives through the arts.

 In 2017, the CAP board and staff, community members and national representatives from numerous sectors gathered to rethink, redefine and reimagine how to expand CAP’s reach to more children while maintaining the quality of its programs.

-What emerged is a new model – one that will alow CAP to reach more children in more ways while strengthening the arts throughout Northeast Florida and building a sustainable future for the organization and community.
+What emerged is a new model—one that is allowing CAP to reach more children in more ways while strengthening the arts throughout Northeast Florida and building a sustainable future for the organization and community.

-CAP will transition from its longstanding model of a large roster of part-time teaching artists to a smaller team of full-time teaching artist fellows.
-In this new model, two lead fellows—one each in visual and performing arts—will teach classes while also mentoring and managing a team of teaching artist fellows.
-All fellows will be full-time employees of CAP.
+Through support of the REIMAGINE Campaign, CAP is transitioning from its longstanding model of a large roster of part-time teaching artists to a smaller team of full-time teaching artist fellows.

-The anticipated benefits quickly became evident while testing the new model.
 CAP hired its first full-time theatre teaching artist fellow in 2018 and within two years added three full-time teaching artist fellows, one each for dance, music and visual arts.
-As the model is fully implemented, CAP will see wide-ranging impacts made possible through strong program partnerships and philanthropic investment.
+In 2024, CAP hired its 9th full-time teaching artist fellow.

 The Teaching Artist Fellow Difference

-Teaching artist fellows will reach more children – more than triple the number reached through CAP’s previous model.
-The infusion of talent in full-time positions will increase the quality and rigor of CAP programs.
+Teaching artist fellows are reaching more children—currently more than double the number reached through CAP’s previous model.
+The infusion of talent in full-time positions increases the quality and rigor of CAP programs.

-Unlike a traditional capital campaign for buildings or endowment, REIMAGINE will double CAP’s annual revenue, fully implement the fellowship model and more than triple its reach and impact.
+Unlike a traditional capital campaign for buildings or endowment, REIMAGINE aims to double CAP’s annual revenue, fully implement the fellowship model and more than triple its reach and impact.

 By 2026, demonstrable outcomes and widening donor engagement will result in substantial annual contributions of $4.4 million and beyond.

-Our goal is ambitions, and with your support it is attainable.
+Our goal is ambitious, and with your support it is attainable.
 The chart below illustrates CAP’s past growth and plans for sustained annual growth totaling $21 million through the campaign.

 Areas of Support